-In the Device Status area, if the icon changes to and the message remains, the timer counts down a fixed pause interval of 60 seconds.
+• In the Device Status area, if the icon changes to and the message remains, the timer counts down a fixed pause interval of 60 seconds.
 The alarm tone returns after the pause interval.

 A longer pause interval can be configured in the Advanced tab.
-You start the after the countdown unless you touch to dismiss each remaining NIBP limit message.
+You start the configured pause interval by touching after the countdown unless you touch see at a set of the set of t

 If you responded to an NIBP alarm and multiple NIBP limits have been exceeded, the alarm tone pauses, the first message clears, and the next NIBP limit message appears with a countdown timer.
-A new NIBP alarm tone sounds a.
-Touch to pause all audio alarms.
+A new NIBP alarm tone sounds